valancej/documentation/_docker/continuous-deployment/aws.md

 }
 ```

-If you are using more than once instance for your application you need to add at least the following permissions as well.
+If you are using more than one instance for your application you need to add at least the following permissions as well.

 ```json
 {